layilin/SP23-33852/_excerpts/making-sugar.md

 [^f93n2]: Sugar cane turns yellow when it is ripe.

 [^f93n3]: Sugar cane buds.
 To produce new sugar cane, sugar cane stalks with buds on them were planted in the ground.

-[^f93n4]: A gathering of stems or stalks.

 ---